The article "a/an" in Spanish

 Tengo uno coche.

 Tengo un coche.Uno is not an article, but the actual number one, and it works as a pronoun.
-See also Using numbers as pronouns.
+See also Using numbers as pronouns in Spanish.

-It is important to remember that in Spanish, like in all Latin languages, every noun is either masculine or feminine.Using los or las to say the (plural definite articles)
+It is important to remember that in Spanish, like in all Latin languages, every noun is either masculine or feminine.Using los or las to say "the" in Spanish (plural definite articles)